17 Amazon Prime Benefits You Might Not Know About

 Try new things and save

-If you’re a fan of samples and testing new products, the Amazon Prime benefit you may appreciate the most is Amazon Sample Boxes.
-This new program allows Amazon Prime members to try new products and receive discounts on any full-size versions you buy.
+If you’re a fan of samples and testing new products, the Amazon Prime benefit you may appreciate the most is Prime Samples.
+This program allows Amazon Prime members to try sample boxes of new products and earn credits that you can use on any full-size versions you buy.
 Categories include beauty and grooming, sports nutrition, beverages and food, and more.
 While you will pay for each sample box, Amazon will issue you a credit in the same amount toward a future purchase.

 Share your membership